wsrn829/TaskTalesDeployment/README.md

 - Set up a domain for your Django app and configure DNS settings.
 - Implement SSL/TLS for secure communication by obtaining and configuring an SSL certificate from a trusted certificate authority.

+7. Include HTML and CSS Files:

+- Ensure that all HTML and CSS files for your frontend are included in the appropriate directories within your Django project.

+8. Collect Static Files:
+   Run the collectstatic management command to gather all static files (including CSS and JavaScript) into a single directory.

+python manage.py collectstatic

+9. Serve Static Files:

+- Configure your production web server to serve static files directly or use a dedicated service like Amazon S3 or a CDN for improved performance.

-7. Automate Deployment with Fabric or Ansible:
+10. Automate Deployment with Fabric or Ansible:

 - Streamline the deployment process by creating automation scripts using tools like Fabric or Ansible.

-8. Implement Continuous Integration/Continuous Deployment (CI/CD):
+11. Implement Continuous Integration/Continuous Deployment (CI/CD):

 - Integrate your Django app with a CI/CD system, such as Jenkins or GitLab CI, to automate testing and deployment processes.

-9. Monitor and Scale:
+12. Monitor and Scale:

 - Implement monitoring tools to keep track of your Django app's performance and identify potential issues.
 - Configure automatic scaling mechanisms to handle increased traffic efficiently.

-10. Backup and Recovery Planning:
+13. Backup and Recovery Planning:

 - Implement regular backups of your production database and critical files.
 - Develop a comprehensive recovery plan to quickly restore your Django app in case of any unforeseen issues.

-11. Update Environment Variables:
+14. Update Environment Variables:

 - Manage sensitive information and configuration settings using environment variables.

-12. Documentation:
+15. Documentation:

 - Maintain clear and up-to-date documentation for your deployment process, making it easier for future updates or troubleshooting.